LeisureLinux/adhole/README.md

     record every 10 min.
-  - Why WPAD: if you have multiple devices in home, and switch on/off VPN is tedius, just setup the device network setting's proxy as auto, the auto proxy URL is http://wpad.local/wpad.dat in case you need to add it manully(On iOS this is not needed)
+  - Why WPAD: if you have multiple devices in home, and switch on/off VPN is tedius, just setup the device network setting's proxy as auto, the auto proxy URL is http://wpad.local/wpad.dat in case you need to add it manually(On iOS this is not needed)

 # Zone config data
   - Contribute your own unblock_domains.txt and block_domains.txt, Request PR.